-Plastic Straw Bans in America
+Plastic Straw Bans

-What Cities Have Banned the Use of Plastic Straws?
+What States Have Banned Plastic Straws?

 Plastic Straw Alternatives

 If your food truck, banquet hall, catering business, or cafe currently operates in any of the affected areas mentioned above, it’s important to consider a few cost-effective alternatives to single-serve plastic straws.
-Whether you’re complying with local regulations or making an environmentally friendly switch on your own, here are a few plastic straw alternatives you can try.
+Whether you’re complying with local regulations or making an environmentally friendly switch on your own, here are a few plastic straw alternatives you can try:

 - Paper Straws - These festive paper straws are ideal for catered events or special occasions, and they break down easily after use.